davedoesdemos/DataDevOps/Databricks/DatabricksDevOps.md

 **Produced by Dave Lusty**

 ## Introduction
 This demo shows how to use DevOps pipelines and branching for code promotion within Azure DevOps.
-The video is not yet available [coming soon](youtu.be/CW5GXIEhePE )
+The video is [available here](https://youtu.be/R7tJZelEt-Q )

 ## Setup